-A best practice for isolation when working on hydrocarbon systems was prepared in 2013 by a work group comprising representatives from several operator companies on the Norwegian continental shelf (NCS).
+A best practice for isolation when working on hydrocarbon systems was prepared in 2013 by a work group comprising representatives from a number of operator companies on the Norwegian continental shelf (NCS).
 This work group had been established as part of the hydrocarbon leak reduction project.